otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/README.md

 <br>
 <br>

-> If you use AWS Cloud9 as an IDE you also have to disallow AWS Managed Temporary Credentials
+> If you use AWS Cloud9 as an IDE you also have to disallow AWS Managed Temporary Credentials.
 > Go to Cloud9 > Preferences > AWS Settings > AWS Managed Temporary Credentials and turn it off.
 > Store your permanent AWS access credentials in the environment.
 Use ```aws configure``` command.
 >